-Primary supervisors: Prof. Dr. Sebastian Harnisch, PD Dr. Martin Thunert
+Primary supervisor: Dr. habil.
+Martin Thunert

-Primary Supervisor: Prof. Dr. Dietmar Schloss
+Primary supervisor: Prof. Dr. Beatrix Busse

 Maarten Paulusse received his bachelor's degree in history at Utrecht University in 2007, and completed his Master's degree in American Studies at the same university in 2009.
 During his studies he did an internship in New York City with the U.S. correspondent of the leading Dutch current affairs television program "Nova", and undertook several other ventures into journalism.
 In the summer months of the years 2010-2013 he has taught courses on Dutch history and culture to international students at bachelor-level at the Summer School of Utrecht University.
 In the Spring semester of 2011 Maarten enrolled in the Ph.D. program at the Heidelberg Center for American Studies.